eclipse-imagen/imagen/docs/guide/acquisition/index.md

 cache is 20M bytes.

-The `TileCache` to be used by a particular operation may be set during construction, or by calling the `JAI.setTileCache` method.
+The `TileCache` to be used by a particular operation may be set during construction, or by calling the `ImageN.setTileCache` method.
 This results in the provided tile cache being added to the set of common rendering hints.